ianjmacintosh/ianjmacintosh/README.md

 My name's Ian MacIntosh, I help engineering teams perform even better by improving the everyday _stuff_ that makes up the developer experience.
 I strive to keep everything as simple as possible so people can focus on their work instead of tooling.

-_"If you don't actively fight for simplicity in software, complexity will win... and it will suck."_— [Henrik Joreteg](https://joreteg.com/blog/architecting-uis-for-change)
+> "If you don't actively fight for simplicity in software, complexity will win... and it will suck."— _[Henrik Joreteg](https://joreteg.com/blog/architecting-uis-for-change)_

 You'll usually find me: